-With regards to the prior interpretation that SSAP classification was based on the presence of prepayment risk, which was not an interpretation based on any explicit guidance to that effect, the presence or absence of prepayment risk will continue to play no role in SSAP classification.
-Classification is based on whether the investment has the substance of an issuer obligation or asset backed security.
-This distinction aligns the accounting and measurement with the characteristics of the bond.
-As asset backed securities rely on the cash flows of underlying collateral, the measurement method described in SSAP No. 43, which requires a quarterly review of underlying cash flow assumptions, is appropriate regardless of whether variations in timing of cash flows impact the effective yield.
+With regards to the prior interpretation that SSAP classification was based on the presence of prepayment risk, which was not an interpretation based on any explicit guidance to that effect, under the principles-based bond definition, the presence or absence of prepayment risk will continue to play no role in SSAP classification.
+Classification is based on whether the investment has the substance of an ICO or ABS.
+This distinction aligns the accounting and measurement with the characteristics of the bond structure.
+As ABS rely on the cash flows of underlying collateral, the measurement method described in SSAP No. 43, which requires a quarterly review of underlying cash flow assumptions, is appropriate regardless of whether variations in timing of cash flows impact the effective yield.
 This methodology captures variations in both timing and amount of the underlying cash flows.

 Whether an issuer of debt represents an operating entity or ABS Issuer is expected to be clear in most instances, but certain instances may be less clear.
-Ultimately, for an issuer credit obligation, it comes down to whether support for repayment consists of direct or indirect recourse to an operating entity or entities.
+Ultimately, for an ICO, it comes down to whether support for repayment consists of direct or indirect recourse to an operating entity or entities.
 In addition to “traditional bond” structures previously included in SSAP No. 26, examples of issuer credit obligations include:

-Investments in the form of securities for which repayment is fully supported by an underlying contractual obligation of a single operating entity. (e.g., CTLs, ETCs, other lease backed securities, Funding Agreement Backed Notes (FABNs), etc.).
-For purposes of applying this principle concept, repayment is fully-supported by the underlying operating entity obligation if it provides cash flows for the repayment of all interest and at least 95% of the principal of the security.
+Investments in the form of securities for which repayment is fully supported by an underlying contractual obligation of a single operating entity.
+Examples can include credit tenant loans (CTLs), equipment trust certificates (ETCs), other lease backed securities, Funding Agreement Backed Notes (FABNs), etc. For purposes of applying this principle concept, repayment is fully-supported by the underlying operating entity obligation if it provides cash flows for the repayment of all interest and at least 95% of the principal of the security.

 Bonds issued by real estate investment trusts (REITS) or similar property trusts.